justpy-org/justpy/README.md

 Please file Bugs you found checking the issues Badge Link above.

+Questions which involve details of upstream frameworks such as Quasar, Tailwind, Highcharts are best ask involving a larger community via

+[stackoverflow questions](https://stackoverflow.com/questions/tagged/justpy)

-Questions which involve details of upstream frameworks such as Quasar, Tailwind, Highcharts are best ask involving a larger community via and tagging your question with both "justpy" and the tag or the specific library your are asking a question for [stackoverflow questions](https://stackoverflow.com/questions/tagged/justpy)
+and tagging your question with both "justpy" and the tag or the specific library your are asking a question for

-Dicussions are categorized.
+Our github dicussions are categorized.
 Please use the Category "Ideas" for feature requests.
 [github discussions](https://github.com/elimintz/justpy/discussions)

 ## Introduction